sphinx-doc/sphinx/doc/config.rst

 .. confval:: linkcheck_anchors

-   True or false, whether to check the existence of #anchor in links.
+   True or false, whether to check the validity of ``#anchor``\ s in links.
    Since this requires downloading the whole document, it's considerably slower when enabled.
 Default is ``True``.

    .. versionadded:: 1.2